olovm/cora-eclipse/readme.md

 browse for setup files for eclipse and cora, they are called EclipseForCora.setup and CoraProjects.setup, and can be found in /home/yourUserName/workspace/cora-eclipse/oomph.
 2. Use absolute path for your eclipse installation, set it to /home/yourUserName/eclipse
+3. Fill in path for Installation location, set it to /home/yourUserName/eclipse
-3. Use absolute path for your workspace, set it to /home/yourUserName/workspace This should get you through the installer and will eventually start eclipse and do a first run to setup eclipse.
+4. Use absolute path for your workspace, set it to /home/yourUserName/workspace This should get you through the installer and will eventually start eclipse and do a first run to setup eclipse.

 ## Starting server